 Jehovah, whom even “the heaven of the heavens” cannot contain, does not have to sit on a literal throne or chair.
 (1Ki 8:27) He does, however, picture his royal authority and sovereignty by the symbol of a throne. . .
 Besides his kingly identity with the royal line of Judah, Jehovah was enthroned in Israel in another sense as well.
 As Jeremiah expressed it: “There is the glorious throne on high from the start; it is the place of our sanctuary.”
 (Jer 17:12) Jehovah was spoken of as “sitting upon the cherubs” that were on the propitiatory cover of the ark of the testimony in the sanctuary.
 (Ex 25:22; 1Sa 4:4)

-Since Jehovah is sitting upon his "throne," and is also said to be "sitting upon the cherubs," or "between" them, can they not also be properly shown as being seated on thrones?
+Since Jehovah is sitting upon his "throne," and is also said to be "sitting upon the cherubs," or "between" them, it can be argued that those seated on thrones are God's exalted cherubs. (compare Ezek.
+10:20)

-Another thing: If the 24 elders portray "Jesus' anointed footstep followers in their heavenly position" (already having been resurrected), then who are "the elders" in front of whom the entire hundred and forty-four thousand are "singing as if a new song"?
-(Rev. 14:3) The twenty-four elders are seen "dressed in white outer garments."
-That does not necessarily refer to faithful anointed ones, for even "the seven angels with the seven plagues" are "clothed in clean, bright linen."
+And another thing: If the 24 elders portray "Jesus' anointed footstep followers in their heavenly position" (already having been resurrected), then who are "the elders" in front of whom the entire hundred and forty-four thousand are "singing as if a new song"?
+(Rev. 14:3) But someone may point out that the twenty-four elders are "dressed in white outer garments," just like the Lamb's wife.
+(Rev. 19:8) To be arrayed in "bright, clean, fine linen" does not necessarily mean it refers to faithful anointed ones, for even "the seven angels with the seven plagues" are "clothed in clean, bright linen."
 (Rev. 3:5; 15:6; Dan.
-10:5; 12:6,7) The Bible does not definitely explain who the twenty-four elders are or represent.
-But limiting it to resurrected anointed ones raises more questions than answers, and contradicts relevant scriptures.
+10:5; 12:6,7) The Bible does not definitely identify the twenty-four elders for us, but we are given a clue in what it says about them:

-As shown above, the Watchtower article also bases its "interesting possibility" on the claim that Jesus was enthroned as king in the fall of 1914, and has been present ever since.
-This, along with what happened in connection with Jesus' ministry in the first century, as a "Bible parallel," leads them to the conclusion that "the resurrection of his faithful anointed followers began three and a half years later in the spring of 1918."
-But, according to what Jesus said concerning the signs that he gave his disciples regarding the last days, they would indicate the nearness of his arrival, not his actual presence.
+The Watchtower bases its "interesting possibility" that resurrected anointed ones in heaven are communicating with their living brothers on earth on the opinion that Jesus was enthroned as king in heaven in 1914, and has been "present" ever since (his parousia).
+This, along with their explanation in connection with Jesus' ministry in the first century which they consider to be a "Bible parallel," leads them to the conclusion that "the resurrection of his faithful anointed followers began three and a half years later in the spring of 1918."
+But, according to Jesus' own words, the signs that he gave his disciples regarding the conclusion of the system of things, prove that he is not yet present, and neither is God's kingdom.
+He said that the signs would indicate that he and the kingdom are near, not here.
+Check it for yourselves.
 (Matt.
-24:32,33) Therefore, if Jesus has not yet arrived then neither have any of his dead anointed disciples been resurrected.
-The apostle Paul explains that those "who survive to the presence of the Lord shall in no way precede those who have fallen asleep in death;" and neither will "those who are dead in union with Christ" precede the living.
+24:32,33; Luke 21:29-31) Therefore, if Jesus has not yet arrived then neither have any of his dead anointed disciples been resurrected.
+As already touched on briefly above, the apostle Paul explains that those "who survive to the presence of the Lord shall in no way precede those who have fallen asleep in death;" and neither will "those who are dead in union with Christ" precede the living.
 "Together," all of them at the same time, they will "be caught away in clouds to meet the Lord in the air." (see 1 Thess.
 4:14-17; For further information regarding 1914 click on this letter on this site.)

-One thing is certain: Not one of Jesus' anointed followers who lived in the first century, and up until about 90 years ago, is still alive on earth today.
-They all died, every one of them!
-If the resurrection has not yet occurred then they are still dead.
-Are we to understand that the governing body of Jehovah's witnesses is telling us that they are in communication and receiving "divine truths today" from persons who are known to have died?
+Although the Scriptures indicate that there will be some holy ones still alive at the time Jesus returns, the vast majority of them have fallen asleep in death.
+If the resurrection has not yet occurred, then clearly they are still dead.
+Therefore, identifying the 24 elders with resurrected anointed ones presents a troubling prospect: Who is the governing body of Jehovah's witnesses really communicating with when they say that they are in communication and receiving "divine truths today" from persons who are known to have died?
 Is that not unlike what people of other religions do when praying to their Saints, expecting help from these?
 Please note what a Watchtower article said in connection with communicating with the dead:

 "Innumerable cases have been reported of communications supposedly received from the spirit realm.
 What really is their origin?
 The Bible warns us that “Satan himself masquerades as an angel of light.
 It is therefore a simple thing for his agents to masquerade as agents of good.”
 (2 Corinthians 11:14, 15, The New English Bible) Yes, to deceive and mislead people more easily, the demons (rebellious angels) have communicated with the living, sometimes pretending to be helpful.